vavanv/graphql.webapi/README.md

 ### **Using MVC Web Application**

 1. Navigate to `https://localhost:5231`
+2. **Login** with demo credentials:
+   - Username: `admin` / Password: `admin123`
+   - Or Username: `user` / Password: `user123`
-2. Click on "Customers" in the navigation
+3. Click on "Customers" in the navigation
-3. View customer list and details
+4. View customer list with modal dialogs for details and editing
-4. Click "Create New Customer" to add new customers
+5. Click "Create New Customer" to add new customers
-5. Click the edit button (pencil icon) to modify existing customers
+6. Click the "View Details" or "Edit" buttons to use modal dialogs
+7. Use the "Logout" link to sign out

 ### **Using curl**